CTUAvastLab/JsonGrinder.jl/docs/src/extractors.md

 ## Scalar values
 Scalar values can be represented either as numbers, categorical variables (one-hot encoded), or String.
 Each of these have a special extractor.

+## Describe extractempty to signal that we need to extract empty variable
 ### Numbers
 ```julia
 struct ExtractScalar{T}